rmshimomura/Data-Structures/README.md

  ## Fourth project (Final)

-  The last project is very simmilar to the third one.
-We're operating a city map, but without persons and loactions, instead we now have streets and vertexes (representing street crossings).
+  The last project is very similar to the third one.
+We're operating a city map, but without persons and locations, instead we now have streets and vertexes (representing street crossings).
 Now, we also have a .via file with the information of the vertexes and the edges.
 The functions are focused on calculating the shortest and the fastest way to reach a building.

- Important to notice that the road system ***must*** be stored in a directed graph, using adjacency lists
+ Important to notice that the road system ***must*** be stored in a directed graph, using adjacency lists.

  ![project4-1](https://user-images.githubusercontent.com/65873681/145129664-12560f6b-d0ea-4b79-9c55-b1b0ebd2144a.png)